KDeLaria/stock-portfolio-app/README.md

 This website works best when using a current version of Firefox or Chrome.

 ## Usage

+When you visit the site you can view news articles and the highest gaining and lowest dropping stocks.
 <!-- ![homepage](./public/images/screenshot1.jpg)

 When you visit the site you can click on the "read more" button to view the pets that are available for adoption.